FreshPorts/freshports/README.md

 database or commit-loading code.
 You won't be able to run your own FreshPorts website with what's here now.

+Branched to subversion-only before merging the git work in from the git_freshports branch

 See also: https://github.com/dlangille/freshports/issues